pakmarkthub/dragon/README.md

 kernels to access the data via regular load/store instructions, similar to how *mmap()* operates in CPUs.

+## Contact Us

+To people who reach this page from our paper:

+My university email address, which is written on the paper, will be expired soon.
+You can contact me via "pak.markthub+dragon at gmail dot com", or by opening an issue on GitHub.

+Pak Markthub

 ## Getting Started

 This project composes of multiple components.
 To install DRAGON, follow the